anup557/ciphers/README_ches_artifact.md

 ### Attack Implementation Results

 ### Table: Attack Implementation Results
+The practical time requirements for various instances of the attack, under different number of faults, are provided in the following.
+The reported times represent the average execution time over 50 experiments, each with random master key and plaintexts.

 | Primitive   | # Faults | Avg.
 Attack Time  | Reduced Key-space |
 |:-----------:|:--------:|:-----------------:|:-----------------:|